-- a) Mechanical Joint Restraints:

-- See Table 2.

-- b) Thrust Bell Joint Restraints:

-- OPSS 441.07.23 is amended to the following:

-- All thrust restraint shall be designed to adequately provide the minimum number of pipe/joint restraints required by mechanical joint restraint device alone.
-Concrete thrust blocks are not an accepted method of

-thrust restraint in the Township of Wellington North, except for connections to an existing main, as approved by the Township's Environmental Services Department.

-- Design of the pipe joint restraining system shall consider the pressures that the system will be subjected to, as well as any expansion and contraction due to temperature changes during and following construction, of the various pipe materials selected.
-Shop drawings are to be submitted to the Township's Development Technologist prior to the start of construction. - Restrain lengths for watermain 100 mm to 300 mm shall be in accordance with the requirements outlined below and section E.9.c.
-Restrained length calculations for watermains 400 mm and greater shall be supplied by the pipe manufacturer using the design criteria set out below. - Thrust restraint shall be provided at all fittings, bends, tees, valves, hydrants, crosses, reducers, and plugged or capped dead ends. - For DI pipe refer to AWWA C600 Section 3.8.
-For PVC pipe refer to UNI-BELL and AWWA M-23. - Hydrants shall be restrained with mechanical thrust restraints. - See Table 2 for acceptable thrust bell joint restraint material. - c) Minimum Design Criteria for Mechanical and Bell Joint Thrust Restraints: - Watermain placed in fill locations must be mechanically restrained at all joints with bell joint restraints. - All inline valves up to 200 mm in size shall be mechanically restrained and as well one (1) full pipe length (6m) on each side of the restrained valve must be mechanically restrained with a minimum of two (2) steel rods to be used on each bell joint restraints. - All inline valves 250 and 300 mm in size shall be mechanically restrained and as well two (2) full pipe length (12m) on each side of the restrained valve must be mechanically restrained with a minimum of four (4) steel rods to be used on each bell joint restraints.
+- b) Mechanical Joint Restraints: - See Table 2 for acceptable mechanical joint restraint material. - Mechanical joint restraints shall be provided at all fittings, bends, tees, valves, hydrants, crosses, reducers, and plugged or capped dead ends.
+See Standard Drawing W11 for Township's minimum restraints requirements. - Concrete thrust blocks are not an accepted method of thrust restraint in the Township of Wellington North, except for connections to an existing watermain, as approved by the Township's Environmental Services Department. - c) Thrust Bell Joint Restraints: - Restrain lengths for watermain 100 mm to 300 mm shall be in accordance with the requirements outlined below and section E.9.c.
+Restrained length calculations for watermains 400 mm and greater shall be supplied by the pipe manufacturer using the design criteria set out below. - For DI pipe refer to AWWA C600 Section 3.8.
+For PVC pipe refer to UNI-BELL and AWWA M-23. - See Table 2 for acceptable thrust bell joint restraint material. - d) Minimum Design Criteria for Mechanical and Bell Joint Thrust Restraints: - Watermain placed in fill locations must be mechanically restrained at all joints with bell joint restraints. - All inline valves up to 200 mm in size shall be mechanically restrained on each side and have a bell joint restraint installed (including a minimum of two (2) steel rods) a minimum of one (1) full pipe length (6m) on each side of the restrained valve. - All inline valves 250 and 300 mm in size shall be mechanically restrained on each side and have a bell joint restraint installed (including a minimum of four (4) steel rods per restraint) a minimum of two (2) full pipe length (12m) on each side of the restrained valve.